apache/druid/docs/operations/auth-ldap.md

 ### Step 3: Create group Mapping

 The following shows an example of a group to role mapping.
-It assumes the existence of a group named "group1" in the directory, which is mapped to a role in a file named groupmap.json:
+It assumes that a group named "group1" exists in the directory.
+Also assuming the following role mapping in a file named `groupmap.json`:

 ```
 {